TrangPham/ML_engineer_homework_assignment/readme.txt

 More Todos
 ----
 - it looks like `ados1_b4` values should go into an enum and each value should be documented and have a meaning
+- In cog_calculators:
+  - risk levels should be an enum